 There are a range of options for getting your free credit report and score online.
 Firstly, you could sign up with a service called Noddle, which is part of Callcredit, which gives you access to your credit report at no charge to you.

 However, the comparisons you get will never show you everything that you could get – only the products they have commercial relationships with.
-You’re also not guaranteed acceptance for any credit product, and it’s worth noting that you’re not obliged to take-up any of these offers.
+You're also not guaranteed acceptance for any credit product, and it’s worth noting that you’re not obliged to take-up any of these offers.

 Remember: there is no legal right for you to have a credit card or borrow money – the final decision always comes from the provider.

 Noddle can be a good tool for people who just want a glance at what report contains, so it depends on what you want to gain from accessing your credit report.

 You can also get a free credit report from Experian or Equifax, but this is a free trial, lasting 30 days.
 Once the trial is up you'll be charged in the region of £10-£15 per month, but there is no contract so you can cancel.